davidkesnr/biclustering/README.md

 dataframe with 13x3 time points.

 There are a few problems that this introduces.
-One is that the variables are in different units: summer temperature and precipitation are provided as anomalies relative to the 100BP time bin, expressed in degrees Celsius and mm/month, and forest cover is provided as percentages.
+One is that the variables are in different units: contrary to the percentages of forest cover, summer temperature and precipitation are expressed in degrees Celsius and mm/month respectively.
 This makes the three variables span orders of magnitude.
-Clustering them in their native units will result in the variables on higher orders of magnitude to reduce the visibility of the variation in variables on lower orders of magnitude to the algorithm.
+Clustering them in their native units will cause the variables on higher orders of magnitude to reduce the visibility of the variation in the other variables to the algorithm.
 To circumvent this, I have scaled the three variables to have identical interquartile ranges.

 I have also removed the 100BP time points because they contain no variation and will not influence the clustering results.